ttuan8600/CECS-326/README.md

-# CECS-326
+# CECS 326 - Operating Systems
-This includes all the Project Assignments for CECS 326 - OS of CSULB
+This repo contains all the Project Assignments for CECS-326 of CSULB